thejagadeesh/Cyclistic-bike-share-analysis/README.md

  ORDER BY column_name, table_name;
 ```

-#Need to merge all of the datasets into one dataset using UNION ALL
+-- Merge all datasets into one dataset using UNION ALL
 ```sql
 CREATE OR REPLACE TABLE divvy_tripdata. divvy_trip_datav1 AS (